 Career Centers in our most rural areas are located on Coastal Bend College campuses and in Health & Human Services offices, and in partnership with Goodwill Industries of South Texas via "Job Connections Centers" to ensure easy access by potential customers.
 Additionally, online applications for childcare services are available through the WFSCB website, www.workforcesolutionscb.org.
 WFSCB has utilized workforce commission initiative funding to purchase information kiosks to be placed at the most remote communities of our service area where a one-stop center does not exist.
 Funding from private-for profit entities may also be available to expand the kiosks to be not just informational but also interactive and strategically placed in designated areas.
 The collaboration with Elected County Judges for these counties, ISDS, city halls and public libraries has already started.
-The delayed in deploying these units was due to pandemic; however, it is more critical then ever to re engage these community partners.
 These kiosks are equipped with information for services and programs; it connects the jobseeker with a staff at the nearest career center for services.